nupurkapoor/spa-todo-backbonejs-parse/supporting-doc.md

 ### Backbone.View

 * Views typically constitute the user interface in an application (e.g., markup and templates), but don’t have to be.
 Users interact with Views, which usually means reading and editing Model data.
+* Views in Backbone don’t contain the HTML markup for the application; they contain the logic behind the presentation of the model’s data to the user.
+This is usually achieved using JavaScript templating.
 * Officialy Backbone.js documentation endorses jQuery.
 Backbone.View events may not work with libraries other than jQuery.
 * The _initialize function_ is always called when instantiating a Backbone View.
 Consider it the constructor of the class.
 * All views have a DOM element at all times (the el property), whether they've already been inserted into the page or not.
 In this fashion, views can be rendered at any time, and inserted into the DOM all at once, in order to get high-performance UI rendering with as few reflows and repaints as possible.